vic-ma/website/content/posts/2025-11-05-final-report/index.md

 Now, suppose that the current slot is 4-Across.
 The basic algorithm only considers the constraints imposed by the current slot, and so it returns all words that match the pattern `W O R _`---such as *WORD* and *WORM*.
 But none of these word suggestions actually fit in the slot---they all cause 4-Down to become some nonsensical word.

-The problem is that the basic algorithm only looks at the current clue, 4-Across.
+The problem is that the basic algorithm only looks at the current slot, 4-Across.
 It does not also look at other slots, like 4-Down.
 Because of that, the algorithm doesn't realize that 4-Down causes 4-Across to be unfillable.
 And so, the algorithm generates incorrect word suggestions.

 ### Our word suggestion algorithm